VictorTeixeiraS/projects/projects/build-local-dev-environment-python/4-cli/readme.md

 ## Run a command

-Now that you've got VS Code open with a `bash` or `zsh` terminal, type `ls` in the command prompt and press `enter`.
-You should get back a list of all the files in your current directory!
-If that works, move onto the next step.
+Now that you've got VS Code open with a `bash` or `zsh` terminal, type `pwd` in the command prompt and press `enter`. `pwd` stands for "print working directory", so you should get back the path of your working directory.
+If you do, you're good to move on!

 If you're stuck, reach out in the Discord for help.